webtranslateit/safe/README.markdown

 The procedure to create and transfer the key is as follows:

-1. run 'gpg --gen-key' on your local machine and follow onscreen instructions to create the key (you can accept all the defaults).
+1. run `gpg --gen-key` on your local machine and follow onscreen instructions to create the key (you can accept all the defaults).

 2. extract your public key into a file (assuming you used test@example.com as your key email):